You are here

 Room Draw is broken down into 4 rounds.
 Students will make their housing selection via the housing portal on the applicable date(s) listed below.

-Students wishing to renew their current room or apartment can do so on March 20th.
-Students may pull in other returning students into their space that currently do not reside there by forming a roommate group with those individuals.
-There are not assigned times for round one – students may renew their room at any time during the window for this Round.
+Students wishing to renew their current room or apartment can do so on March 19th.
+In the apartments, students must have a roommate group with at least one additional on-campus student to participate in this round.
+There are not assigned times for round one – students may renew their room at any time during the window for this round.
 The group leader must be the individual currently living in the room or apartment you wish to live in.
 If multiple individuals wish to renew their current space, seniority will be determined by time in room and current class standing.

 Example: You currently live in Goldfine A201 and you want to return to Goldfine A201.

-Round Two: New Room, Same Building Complex, Wednesday, March 22nd,9 AM – Thursday, March 23rd, 4 PM
+Round Two: New Room, Same Building Complex, Wednesday, March 21st,9 AM – Thursday, March 22nd, 4 PM

 Students wishing to select a new room in their current building complex can do so in Round Two.
 (Building complexes are defined by the area of campus you live in.
 The locations on campus are: Burntside, Goldfine, Griggs, Heaney, Ianni, Junction, Lake Superior Hall, Oakland A, Oakland B, Vermilion.)
 Students may pull in new students who currently live in other locations through roommate groups.
 Groups must have two, three, or four students to participate in this round.
 Group Leaders will be randomly assigned a time slot for this round of room draw.
 The group leader must be currently living in the location you would like to select for next year.